 emission nebulae, with contrasting blue hues, most striking in the

 Trifid, due to dust reflected starlight.

-just above and right of the Trifid.
+just above the Trifid.